 Housing costs in Oceanside are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Oceanside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oceanside is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oceanside who work in office and administrative support (13.56%), sales jobs (12.15%), and management occupations (8.80%).
+There are especially a lot of people living in Oceanside who work in sales jobs (11.61%), office and administrative support (11.56%), and management occupations (9.07%).

 Also of interest is that Oceanside has more people living here who work in computers and math than 95% of the places in the US.

-Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Oceanside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Oceanside is a very ethnically-diverse city.
+Oceanside is an extremely ethnically-diverse city.
 The people who call Oceanside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oceanside residents report their race to be White, followed by Asian.
 Oceanside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.81% of the city’s residents.
-Important ancestries of people in Oceanside include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 36.18% of the city’s residents.
+Important ancestries of people in Oceanside include German, Irish, English, Italian, and Polish.

 The most common language spoken in Oceanside is English.
 Other important languages spoken here include Spanish and Tagalog.